liyongkang123/unsupervised_corpus_poisoning/README.md

 # unsupervised_corpus_poisoning_public
-This is the code repository for our SIGIR paper submission.
+This is the code repository for our SIGIR 2025 paper [《Unsupervised Corpus Poisoning Attacks in Continuous Space for Dense Retrieval
+》]()..

 ## Datasets